-'I enjoy speaking about the work I do here in the Bahamas, and specifically about archaeology and how our work can enhance the written record," Pateman said.
+"I enjoy speaking about the work I do here in the Bahamas, and specifically about archaeology and how our work can enhance the written record," Pateman said.

 Now that the fieldwork component of the research is complete, Pateman said he is working to track down descendants of the slaves who were set free.
-He's "furinterested in doing ther research into what happened to the liberated Africans who came off of the boat," as well as "cleaning the artifacts."
+He's interested in doing "further research into what happened to the liberated Africans who came off of the boat," as well as "cleaning the artifacts."